aeckar/hass/README.md

 This library is *not* a replacement for [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
 It does not reap the performance benefits of compile-time code generation or the guarantee of multiplatform support.
-It *does* however, provide an API that lets you serialize things easily and without much thought with *reasonable* performance and *excellent* memory-efficiency.
+It *does* however, provide an API that lets you serialize things easily and without much thought with *reasonable* performance and *excellent* space-efficiency.
 One drawback, though, is that because the library makes use of JVM-specific reflection, it is unlikely that it'll be ported to other platforms.
 You win some, you lose some. 🤷‍♂️

-To view the online documentation, visit [https://aeckar.github.io/kanary/](https://aeckar.github.io/kanary/).
+To view the full online documentation, visit [https://aeckar.github.io/kanary/](https://aeckar.github.io/kanary/).

-Happy serializing!

 ## Setup